 EFi,j,m = fuel consumption-specific emission factor of pollutant i for vehicle category j and fuel m [g/kg].

-The vehicle categories to be considered are passenger cars, light commercial vehicles, heavy-duty vehicles, motorcycles and mopeds.
+The vehicle categories to be considered are passenger cars, light commercial vehicles, heavy-duty vehicles and L-category vehicles.
 The fuels to be considered include petrol, diesel, LPG and natural gas.

 This equation requires the fuel consumption/sales statistics to be split by vehicle category, as national statistics do not provide vehicle category details.
 Guidance on splitting fuel consumption/sales for Tier 1 is provided in subsection 3.2.3.